Q.1. Name the only country to have granted universal adult franchise till the 19th century.

 (v) From a government that was elected by the people, the power shifted to the military officers.

-44) How was democracy restored in Chile?
+Q.44.
+How was democracy restored in Chile?
 Or How did Pinochet's military dictatorship come to an end?
 Explain.

-45) Explain any three salient features of democracy.
+Q.45.
+Explain any three salient features of democracy.

-Ans: Salient features of democracy are
+Salient features of democracy are:

-(i) Democracy is a form of government which allows people to choose their rulers.
+(i) Democracy is a form of government that allows people to choose their rulers.
 This choice should be made through a free and fair election, where those people currently in power have a fair chance of losing.